Your Law Students’ Society

 The Education Portfolio performs two key roles at the LSS.
 Firstly, the Education Portfolio works with the Australian Law Students’ Association, the ANU Students’ Association and the ANU College of Law to ensure students receive high-quality education.
 As the peak body for ANU law students, the LSS has representatives on many College of Law and University committees, and proudly represents the interests of students in these forums.

 The LSS social events are a great way to engage with the larger law student body.
 The LSS boasts a packed social calendar with something for every student.
-The largest of these events include, but are not limited to, our campus-wide anticipated and very popular Law Ball; O-Week Party, First Year Party, Pub Crawl, and LSS Sport.
+The largest of these events include, but are not limited to, our campus-wide anticipated and very popular Law Ball; O-Week Party, First Year Party, and LSS Sport.
 On top of this, look out for regular BBQs and social events with academic, career oriented and social justice flavours.
 We strive to accommodate JD, LLB, international and domestic students alike, and are always open to suggestions.
-The Events portfolio includes ‘LSS Volunteers’ who help organise and run our most popular events.
-Sign up!
-Contact Eden Lim at email@example.com
+Find out more about events by contacting Chelsea Rock at email@example.com.

 The LSS runs a series of competitions including Mooting, Witness Examination, Client Interview, Paper Presentation and Negotiation.
 These competitions provide a valuable educational and practical experience for law students.
 The winners of each tournament are sent to the Australian Law Students’ Association (ALSA) Conference in July to represent the ANU.
-The LSS runs these competitions at junior and senior levels, encouraging first time competitors to try out various competitions and develop their skills and confidence.
+The LSS runs these competitions at novice and senior levels, encouraging first time competitors to try out various competitions and develop their skills and confidence.
 Competitions are also a great way to socially engage with other law students, and all prospective competitors are encouraged to attend the Competitions Launch BBQ, which is held at the beginning of the year.
 We want to make ANU a strong national force in legal competitions, and it starts with every law student, with any level of experience, getting involved.
-Please contact Sorin Zota at email@example.com if interested.
+Please contact Tiger Lin at email@example.com if interested.